 It took me over seven years to complete the part time programme and go on to graduate in 2003.
 It was a journey of highs and lows, it was a journey of the soul.
 It was both personally and spiritually enriching.
 I developed a deep empathic connection with my fellow human beings as I travelled on this humanistic and transpersonal adventure.

 My first career was in Catering Management, Sales and Marketing, and finally Corporate Catering.
 That all came to an end when the company I was working for, in London, went under and I was made redundant.
 It was a dark period of my life, I was 32, and I was met by many challenges and many changes that led me into my ‘dark night of the soul’.
 It was a time that would either make or break me, I picked myself up and made a commitment to move forward and reinvent myself and so began a new phase of my life.
-It was a journey that led me into my training in Applied Psychosynthesis, Youth at Risk, Coaching Training and Thought Field Therapy training.
+It was a journey that led me into my training in Applied Psychosynthesis, Coaching Training and Thought Field Therapy training.
 I was also in therapy myself, over a period of 8 years, with 3 therapists, all as part of my commitment to my personal and spiritual development.
 I believe that, as a coach, you have to have to explore your own darkness, and come out the other side, before you can take another into their shadows.
 As Malcolm X said:

 “Only those who have experienced a revolution within themselves can reach out effectively to help others”.